-Students are encouraged to try their hand at research by working on a project with a CSM faculty member, either part-time during the semester, or full-time during the summer.
+Students are encouraged to try their hand at research by working on a project with a Mines faculty member, either during the semester, or during the summer.
 As an alternative to a summer internship, students may wish to participate in a Research Experience for Undergraduates (REU), either at Mines or at another university.
 REU's are typically sponsored by the National Science Foundation (NSF) and are listed on the NSF website.